Hi, my name is Paul.

 At home, I have also spent more time than is probably healthy installing, configuring, testing, de-rigging, fixing, tweaking, re-installing again (and sometimes using) various pieces of hi-fi and home cinema equipment.

-Yes, that's right, I'm one of those people who likes to read the manual!
+Yes, that's right, I'm one of those people who like to read the manual!

-The main point is, I'm not trying to make myself out as a world expert on all things AV - goodness knows there's enough of those about (all with a different opinion usually).
+The main point is, I'm not trying to make myself out as a world expert on all things AV.
+Goodness knows there's enough of those about.
+Usually, all with a different opinion.

 But that also doesn't mean I don't know what I'm talking about.

-Hopefully you'll find some interesting and valuable information here, and you will have an easier experience the next time you are buying a piece of audio visual technology.
+Hopefully, you'll find some interesting and valuable information here.
+Then, you might have an easier experience the next time you are buying a piece of audio visual technology.

-You know, it is worth spending a bit of time trying to understand the technology a little bit, because the hardware available these days is absolutely fantastic.
+You know, it is worth spending a bit of time trying to understand the technology a little bit.
+The hardware available these days is absolutely fantastic.
 There's no need to be afraid of the technology like many people I've met over the years.